Orlando Arcia Player Props: Braves vs. White Sox

 White Sox Pitching Rankings

-- The 9.8 strikeouts per nine innings compiled by the White Sox pitching staff leads the league.

-- The White Sox's 4.54 team ERA ranks 25th across all league pitching staffs.
+- The White Sox's 4.59 team ERA ranks 25th across all MLB pitching staffs.

-- White Sox pitchers combine to surrender the third-most home runs in baseball (125 total, 1.4 per game).
+- The White Sox allow the third-most home runs in baseball (126 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.